Antigua Barbuda Wildlife & Marine Life

 On the small island of Barbuda if you’re lucky you might spot elusive wild deer and wild boar.
 There are also wild donkeys and nesting sea turtles.

 A number of seabird colonies use Guiana Island as their habitat.
 Strangely, there are two European varieties of fallow deer that live on Guiana Island – and also on Barbuda – the common deer and the black deer; thought to have been introduced to the region in the early 18th century.

-All images on this page are copyright of the Antigua & Barbuda Tourist Office
+Images on this Antigua Barbuda Wildlife & Marine Life page are copyright of the Antigua & Barbuda Tourist Office, COCOS Hotel